aleksandraburakowska1/UW-SysBiol-Project2/report.md

 {P(\text{future jump} \mid \text{not neighbour exposed})}
 $$

-The script generated block-level and group-level summaries. `block_level_summary.csv` contains one row per experiment-site block, including the mutation, jump threshold, number of cells/nodes, spatial and temporal edge counts, exposed and unexposed jump rates, risk difference, and block-level RR.
-These block-level RR values were used for statistical testing.

-`group_level_summary.csv` aggregates the block-level results by mutation and reports summary statistics such as mean and median RR, mean risk difference, exposed and unexposed jump rates, and average edge counts.
+The script generated two main summary tables. `block_level_summary.csv` contains one row per experiment-site block, including the mutation, jump threshold, number of cells/nodes, spatial and temporal edge counts, exposed and unexposed jump rates, risk difference, and block-level RR.
+These block-level RR values were used for statistical testing. `group_level_summary.csv` aggregates the block-level results by mutation and reports summary statistics such as mean and median RR, mean risk difference, exposed and unexposed jump rates, and average edge counts.
 This file was used to summarize propagation strength across mutations and to generate the comparison plot.
 The analysis settings and included groups were documented in `task_description.json`.

 For each mutation, we computed the mean RR and standard error from block-level RR values: